morphic-bio/call_features/README.md

 ### 4.3 High-complexity lineage "Larry" barcodes (250 k possibilities)

 Lineage tracing with hundreds of thousands of possible barcodes.
 Most cells have unique barcodes, so simple ratio-based assignment is sufficient.
 The ratio can be adjusted.
 The defaults seem to be a good compromise between coverage and noise.
+Alternatively, EM works very well but is a bit slower with the larger number of barcodes.

 ```bash
 call_features \